 There is a ton of walking needed after bariatric surgery which can feel redundant and excessive.
 But it’s one of the most important parts of recovery after surgeries like gastric sleeve or gastric bypass.

 Not to mention it helps instill healthy habits to maintain a long life.

 Did you know that walking even just for 20 to 25 minutes a day can add seven years to your life?
-Researchers followed 69 people within an age range of 30 to 60 years old who were at different levels of activity in their daily lives.
+Researchers followed 69 people within the age range of 30 to 60 years old who were at different levels of activity in their daily lives.
 Those who included regular exercises such as moderate exercise, high interval training (HIIT) and strength training did in fact experience anti-aging benefits.

 Some advantages of going for daily walks of 20 minutes or more include:

 - The extended life expectancy of about 3 to 7 years no matter where you start in life

 - Reduced risk of type 2 diabetes, heart disease, and cancer